ThienLuong1101/TradingBot/README.md

+The code fetch data from binance market: get bitcoin price in real-time.
+From that data, the trading bot using simple trading algorithm compare average close prices to make order dicsion.
-this project can make simple order sell/buy. the bot using SMA calculation to make order.
+In this project, there is makeOrders.js allow you to make order sell/buy manually. the bot using SMA calculation to automatically make order.

 trading data are displayed in web browser by html